Mental Health Services in Kentucky IEPs

 What mental health services are available through an IEP in Kentucky?

-Kentucky does not have a standalone 'educationally related mental health services' regulation distinct from its related services framework, but mental health supports are embedded throughout the special education system.
+Kentucky does not have a standalone 'educationally related mental health services' regulation distinct from its related services framework, but mental health supports are embedded throughout the special education system and reinforced by several Kentucky-specific provisions.
 Under 707 KAR 1:002, Section 51, related services include psychological services, counseling services, and social work services, all of which carry mental health components.
-Psychological services include administering tests, interpreting results, obtaining information about child behavior and conditions, and consulting with school staff and parents.
-Counseling services are provided by qualified social workers, psychologists, guidance counselors, or other qualified personnel.
+Psychological services include administering tests, interpreting results, obtaining information about child behavior and conditions, and consulting with school staff and parents (707 KAR 1:002, Section 51; 34 CFR 300.34(c)(10)).
+Counseling services are provided by qualified social workers, psychologists, guidance counselors, or other qualified personnel (34 CFR 300.34(c)(2)).
 When a student's behavioral or emotional needs impede learning, the ARC must consider positive behavioral intervention strategies and supports as a special factor (707 KAR 1:320, Section 5(2)(a)).
 The eligibility category 'emotional-behavioral disability' (EBD) is specifically designed to address students with persistent emotional and behavioral disabilities (707 KAR 1:002, Section 24).
-The Kentucky Department of Education's School-Based Mental Health initiative provides guidance for LEAs on integrating mental health supports including individual and group assessments, interventions, and referrals through certified school counselors, psychologists, and social workers.
-Kentucky LEAs may also access Medicaid reimbursement for covered mental health-related services through the School-Based Health Services program, including certain counseling and psychological services provided under IDEA-eligible students' IEPs.
+Under KRS 158.4416, Kentucky established the School-Based Mental Health Services Program, which provides funding for school-based mental health professionals including licensed clinical social workers, licensed professional counselors, and licensed marriage and family therapists to serve students in public schools.
+The Kentucky Department of Education's School Safety and Resiliency division provides guidance for LEAs on integrating mental health supports including individual and group assessments, interventions, and referrals.
+Kentucky LEAs may also access Medicaid reimbursement for covered mental health-related services through the School-Based Health Services program under 907 KAR 3:010, including certain counseling and psychological services provided under IDEA-eligible students' IEPs.

 What Kentucky Requires

-Psychological services, counseling services, and social work services are defined as related services that may be included in an IEP when a student requires them to benefit from special education (707 KAR 1:002, Section 51).
+Psychological services, counseling services, and social work services are defined as related services that may be included in an IEP when a student requires them to benefit from special education (707 KAR 1:002, Section 51; 34 CFR 300.34(c)).

 When a student's behavior or emotional needs impede learning, the ARC must consider positive behavioral intervention strategies and supports as a special factor in IEP development (707 KAR 1:320, Section 5(2)(a)).